boyboi86/API_basic_random/README.md

 run `npm start`, got to browser `http://localhost:3000`

+##When you are authenticated

+You can see all your post/ create your post, edit your post and delete your post.

+You can also see all your post details like when it was posted.

+You can see a list of users with the number of post they have made.

+Give it a try here (Heroku)[https://glacial-cove-64389.herokuapp.com]

 ## Note

 Server-side was scaffolded using express-generator then modified to fit the needs of the project.